 Nominations for #BSUelections open at 10am Monday 11 January and will run until noon Friday 12 February 2021.
 An online, mandatory candidate briefing will then take place on Wednesday 17 February at 5pm.
 Online campaigning can begin immediately after this meeting with voting opening from 10am Monday 1 March - noon Friday 5th February with results announced later that evening.

 If you do any questions regarding #BSUelections, please do not hesitate to get in touch with a member of the team at email@example.com and they will be more than happy to help.
 To find out more information about a role, simply click on one of the positions.
 To do this, you will need to ensure you are logged in.

 Our 2021 Elections Week open's from 10am Monday 1 March and ends noon Friday 5 March 2021 and for the first time ever, will be taking place completely online.
 This page is also where you'll be able to come and cast your vote during the above period.
 Should you have any difficulties during the voting period, please email firstname.lastname@example.org.

 Ready to lead your Union or know someone who could?

 We're on the lookout for students ready to lead the Union.
 Are you passionate about making long-lasting and significant change?
 Care about the wide-ranging issues students are currently facing?
 Are you super organised?
 Maybe you know someone who is all of the above?

-Anyone is eligible to run in #BSUelections, but you've only got until noon 12 February to nominate yourself or someone who you think would be great for one of our roles.
+Anyone is eligible to run in #BSUelections, but you've only got until noon on Friday 12 February to nominate yourself or someone who you think would be great for one of our roles.
 So move quickly so as not to miss out.

 Please choose from the menu below to find out more information or to pick which elections you would like to stand in.